dennisvdang/Springboard-Portfolio/README.md

 # Case Studies

-Summaries of case studies that cover a wide range of topics and demonstrate the application of various data science techniques and algorithms.
+*Below are summaries of case studies that cover a wide range of topics and demonstrate the application of various data science techniques and algorithms.*

 ## Customer Segmentation (Clustering Case Study)